 Little has surfaced over the years about Kevin Banks or his short tenure at Marvel.
 I've quizzed folks who were there at the time, including Roy Thomas and Tony Isabella, but they have no recollection of the man.
 I've scoured the internet and have come up with few answers, although some details have surfaced since I originally wrote this post in 2012.

-Three people knew Banks many years ago (see the comments section) noting that he lived in the Bronx and apparently worked as an artist in some capacity for the New York Daily News.
+Most importantly are first-hand accounts by people who knew Banks personally, helping to fill out some pieces of the puzzle.
+A woman who dated Banks informed me that he was born in 1956, placing him at age 16 when he first drew Calvin while interning at Marvel.
+Others who wrote in the comments section confirmed Banks living in the Bronx, with one person recalling him working as an artist in some capacity for the New York Daily News.
 It remains a mystery WHAT he drew, though.
 A comic strip?
 Single-panel editorial panel?
 Filler art?
 My friend and fellow comic book detective Michael J. Vassallo has been researching and collecting The Sunday News comics and thus far has not discovered any strips with Banks' by-line.

 The most intriguing information came from B. Cameron White, a professional artist know as Shakor, which is worth quoting: